dedis/popstellar/be1-go/docs/README.md

 The backend is able to persist any data on disk and maintains in-memory data structures for storing messages.
-To make use of this functionality set the `HUB_DB` to point to an initialized sqlite database.
+To make use of this functionality set the `HUB_DB` environment variable to point to an initialized sqlite database when you launch the server.
 Package `db/sqlite/cli` implements a CLI to initialize such db.
+See the README in `be1-go/README.md` for instructions.

 ##### Message definitions